yuniq-neko/yuniq-neko.github.io/readme.md

 # I'm afraid there's nothing too glamorous to see here!

-This repo contains the inner workings of my website at [yuniq.tech](https://yuniq.tech/).
+This repo contains the inner workings of my old website... now only possible to see via [GitHub Pages](https://yuniq-neko.github.io).

-A fair majority of these files were automatically generated using Jekyll, and those files that weren't... being the posts I create... are quite sparse... 😁
+The website was superceded by a Simple WordPress installation located at the original URL ([yuniq.tech](https://yuniq.tech)).